suit-up-repos/roblox-boilerplate/README.md

 # Suit Up Boilerplate
 This boilerplate should serve as a solid basis for starting a new project.
-It has the latest version of Knit established, as well as core Controllers and Services written by *Aaron Jay (seyai)* that handle player save data, character spawning, and basic client-server communication.
+It has the latest version of Knit established, as well as core Controllers and Services written by *Aaron Jay (seyai_one)* that handle player save data, character spawning, and basic client-server communication.

 This README aims to introduce some patterns found in this boilerplate, as well as how to best take advantage of some of the modules found in it.